A blood test is

 for a few days.
 Get medical care if the discomfort gets worse or lasts longer.

-doing the blood draw.
+the health professional doing the blood draw.